18F/handbook/_pages/how-we-work/equipment.md

 ## Peripherals

 If you are based in an office, you can check out mice, keyboards, and trackpads to assist you in your work.
-They are already available, so there is no need to make a purchase request in C2.
+They are already available, so there is no need to make a purchase request.
 Ask in the Slack channel corresponding to your office.

 To get additional peripherals (chargers, dongles, etc.), [open a `Hardware` request](https://gsa.service-now.com/sp/?id=sc_cat_item&sys_id=c73f4b527897a400ce3ddff91a649434).
 If that link doesn't work, find it through: